open/close all folders

 - Ang Lee's Hulk was divisive and dropped off at the box office sharply from its huge opening weekend.
 Marvel let the would-be franchise wait for a few years before giving it a Continuity Reboot, The Incredible Hulk (which suffered the same fate as the previous film right down to the near-70% 2nd weekend drop), and eventually making the character part of The Avengers (2012) with The Other Darrin #2, Mark Ruffalo.
 Though Ruffalo's take on the character was met with praise from both audiences and critics, Marvel has decided to use the character sparingly, and the official announcement for Phase 3 confirmed that no Hulk sequel is planned until at least 2019 after Avengers: Infinity War.
 Word of God is that like Black Widow and Hawkeye, Marvel intends to keep the Hulk in the Avengers series rather than spinning him off into his own franchise.
 However, this can be chalked up to rights issues: while Marvel can use the Hulk in as many films as they want, if they were to make a straight-up Hulk film then Universal would be the ones to distribute it; and why do that when you make a film about a different character (possibly guest-starring the Hulk, as in Thor: Ragnarok) and keep all the distribution revenue to yourself?

 - The Jem and the Holograms film was clearly intended to be the start of a franchise, judging by The Stinger featuring The Misfits, including Kesha as Pizazz.
-The film was a notorious bomb, being withdrawn from theatres after only two weeks - and was trashed by fans of the original cartoon.
+The film was a notorious bomb that was trashed by both critics and fans of the original cartoon, and was withdrawn from theatres after only two weeks.

 - The Bone Collector did not lead to other Lincoln Rhyme films.